Knowing All About Rectus Diastasis

 - The focus should be on preventing the abdominal muscle isolation that occurs when pregnant ladies do exercises like sit-ups and crunches

-- Instead, try squats to strengthen inner body
+- Instead, try squats to strengthen the inner body

 - Avoid any exercise that involves rib thrusting